Cleaned lobster mushroom chunks on a cutting board ready for slicing

 The hedgehog or sweet tooth has a cream-colored to tan or buff irregular cap with distinct “teeth” on the underside where many mushrooms have gills, hence the name.
 It’s also found on the floor of conifer forests in the fall, sometimes very close to patches of chanterelles.

-Lobster mushrooms can grow to impressive sizes in the right conditions.
-This lucky forager found this specimen on the edge of an abandoned forest road, and it weighed nearly a pound by itself.
+Lobster mushrooms can grow to impressive sizes in the right conditions and often in groups.
 (Michael Foster/WDFW)

 Lobster mushrooms